 Instructions

-- Add salt then Whisk the batter for about 6 mins to incorporate air into the mixture.
+- Add salt then whisk the batter for about 6 mins to incorporate air into the mixture.

 - While you are whisking the batter, heat up the oil for frying.